-These beautiful animals are the smallest and rarest dolphins in the world and they only live here in New Zealand.
+These beautiful animals are the smallest and rarest ocean dolphins in the world, and they only live here in New Zealand.
 But they could soon disappear forever – unless we act now.
 For as little as $26 million, the government can remove the biggest threats to Māui dolphins and help fishers transition to dolphin-friendly methods.
 We think Māui dolphins are priceless!
 Don't you?

 The science shows that fishing is the biggest threat to Māui dolphins.
 Set netting (also known as gillnetting) and conventional trawling have pushed Māui dolphins to the brink of extinction.

 Less than 30% of Māui dolphin habitat is currently protected from set netting, and less than 8% is protected from set netting and conventional trawling.

 Recent research by Business Economic Research Limited (BERL) has estimated that it would only cost $26 to $40 million dollars (which is less than three years of the ministerial travel budget) to support fishing communities to transition to dolphin-safe fishing methods.

 We have a chance to save Māui dolphins from the biggest threat they face, while helping people and communities who depend on fishing to preserve their way of life.
 But we need government to act now.

 WWF wants the new government to end net fishing across Māui habitat from Maunganui Bluff to Whanganui River mouth to give these little Kiwi battlers a chance to survive.

 Fishing with nets is the biggest threat to their survival.
 Scientists estimate that more than 95% of unnatural Māui deaths are caused by entanglement and drowning in set net or trawl fishing.